 - Ignition Interlock Device installation for up to 2 years

-How Long Are You Held in Jail for DUI?
+How Long Are You Held in Jail for DUI in CA?

 Those arrested on suspicion of driving under the influence will be taken to the police station.
 Once there, a blood alcohol content (BAC) test will be taken.